 We are the federal government’s first point of contact for intellectual property matters.

-- We contribute significantly to Switzerland’s access to appropriate and economically sound protection of intellectual property.
+- We contribute significantly towards Switzerland’s access to appropriate and economically viable intellectual property protection.

-- We efficiently provide innovative and user-oriented services.
+- We provide efficient, innovative and user-oriented services.

 - We are actively involved in shaping international developments in intellectual property.

 - We network within Switzerland and internationally to maximise the added value for the users.